VirtualSoC/vsoc-artifact/app-configuration.md

 * **Linux.**

-  - Begin by running the following commands as a non-root user to update your package listings and install the Nginx module.
+  - Begin by running the following commands to update your package listings and install the Nginx module.

     ```shell
     sudo apt update